lilwasser/Linear-Regression/README.md

 _*Analysis*_

 ** Feature Selection & Engineering: I chose to just look at the top performing Genre by looking at the Coefficient of Determiniation as well as the percentage of films a Genre was seen in.
 In this case, Comedy movies were the best indicator of a profitable movie genre.
 I also used this same reasoning to narrow down the list of Distributors to just Walt Disney Studios.

 ** Model Selection and Evaluation: did proper validation and testing.

-** A simple linear regression model with multiple multiplicative interaction terms was selected in addition to Lasso Regulation.
+** A simple linear regression model with multiple multiplicative interaction terms was selected in addition to Lasso Regularization.
 Features included in the final model are domestic opening weekend gross, Disney as distribution company, comedy genre, release month, PG rating, running time, budget, number of markets (countries movie is shown in).

 ** The model was optimized for R2 and mean absolute error.
-The final model's test data outputted an R2 of 0.71 for Linear Regression in Train/Test/Val, and then the Cross-Validation test was 0.704.
+The final model's test data outputted an R2 of 0.71 in Train/Test/Val, and then the Cross-Validation test R2 was 0.704.
+Lasso Regularization was giving much better results, so I am choosing to pursue future analysis using Lasso Regularization.

 ## TOOLS: